MarkLimmage/AWS-Bedrock-Knowledge-Base-Function/README.md

 1. Copy the `aws_bedrock_kb_function.py` file to your OpenWebUI functions directory.
 2. Restart OpenWebUI or reload the functions.
 3. Configure the function with your AWS credentials and Knowledge Base ID.
+4. (Optional) Copy `aws_bedrock_pipeline.py` to your OpenWebUI pipelines directory if you want to select between multiple Knowledge Bases.
+Set the `AWS_BEDROCK_KB_IDS` and `AWS_BEDROCK_KB_NAMES` environment variables with semicolon-separated values to control which pipelines are available.

 ## Testing